skip to Main Content

-Some say not to do it under any circumstance.
-Others argue that the risk outweighs the reward: a confrontation might escalate the abuse, or inadvertently reward the troll for their behavior.
-(Oftentimes, online abusers want nothing more than to know that they’ve ruined your day).
+There is no one right way to navigate online abuse.
+And what seems like the best or most comfortable choice for you might look different for someone else.
+Because of this, there’s a lot of conflicting information out there about whether or not you should reply to your trolls.
+Some say not to do it under any circumstance, while others say it’s not so simple or others argue that the risk outweighs the reward.
+(A confrontation might escalate the abuse, or inadvertently reward the troll for their behavior.
+Oftentimes, online abusers want nothing more than to know that they’ve ruined your day).
 In certain cases, it frankly might not be safe to directly engage an online harasser.

 1. Assess the threat level.